ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 Last on this list of notable scaling anti-patterns is poor cache locality.
 This can be as simple as packing structures contiguously (as opposed to a linked list) so that the prefetcher can furnish the next element as a thread iterates through them.
-However, at high operation rates, the way in which fields are ordered within a structure can make a decsive difference in measured performance.
+However, at high operation rates, the way in which fields are ordered within a structure can make a decisive difference in measured performance.
 A 45% increase in brk calls per second was measured when a reorganization of the core memory allocation structure reduced from three to two the number of cache lines for the most commonly accessed fields.
 Once serialization bottlenecks are